 The complexity and options for reproductive genetic testing are increasing rapidly.
 There are many options both before and during pregnancy, and the technology is changing.
-They are studying the reproductive decision-making process of individuals such as yourself.
+Stony Brook University and The New School for Social Research are studying the reproductive decision-making process of individuals such as yourself.

 Upon completing the survey you can enter a raffle to win a $50 Amazon gift card!
 One will be drawn out of every 50 people who complete the questionnaire.
 An email address is required for entry into the raffle, so that Amazon can send it to you.